-Love it or not, here’s 5 ways to network, IRL and online.
+Love it or not, here are 5 ways to network, IRL and online.

 - Cross-posting sometimes gets a bad, spam-y reputation but used responsibly it can be a simple solution to promote your app to different audiences.
 The key, both to reaching more people and to avoid being considered spam, is to tailor each message for the individual network and only post to the networks you are active in.
 For example, I have a blog post, “A Modern Alternative to Visual Basic” and I want to post it across all our networks.
 On Twitter I might tweet a question hoping to start a conversation: Even with 280 characters, I tend limit the hashtags on Twitter more than I would on other networks.
 On Facebook and Google+ I would expand the post to include more details, multiple images and additional hashtags: On LinkedIn I will tailor the post more toward to specific audience, ie Visual Basic developers: And that’s how you cross-post the same content, even the same image, to different networks while still tailoring the message to each audience.